Enter your email address below and subscribe to our newsletter

 A Large pot, Salt, Corn on the Cob and Butter.

+When selecting corn, look for ears with bright green husks; they should feel moist and cling firmly to the cob.
 For the best results, try to use the corn as soon as you purchase it.
-Its natural sugars will convert to starch over time, making the corn on the cob dense, firm, and less crunchy.
+The natural sugars in the corn will convert to starch over time, making the corn denser, firmer, and less crunchy.

 Instructions